robertlarkins/software-engineering-glossary/README.md

  - Convention (such as Layout Convention or Naming Convention) - The approach recommended for this language or environment.
  - Compiled vs interpreted code
  - Scope - https://en.wikipedia.org/wiki/Scope_(computer_science)
+ - Invariants - Something that does not change or vary.
+In software it is the logical rules that define how the system is expected to (and should) operate.
+That is, the code might change but the invariants or rules remain the same. - https://en.wikipedia.org/wiki/Invariant_(mathematics)#Invariants_in_computer_science

 ### Strings